linux-system-roles/podman/README.md

 * `activate_systemd_unit` - Whether or not to activate the systemd unit when it is created.
 If you do not specify this, then the global default `podman_activate_systemd_unit` will be used, which is `true` by default.
+* `pull_image` - Ensure the image is pulled before use.
+If you do not specify this, then the global default `podman_pull_image` will be used, which is `true` by default.
+* `continue_if_pull_fails` - If pulling the image, and the pull fails, do not treat this as a fatal error, and continue with the role.
+If you do not specify this, then the global default `podman_continue_if_pull_fails` will be used, which is `false` by default.
 * `kube_file_src` - This is the name of a file on the controller node which will be copied to `kube_file` on the managed node.
 This is a file in Kubernetes YAML format.
 Do not specify this if you specify `kube_file_content`.